24/7 Free Live Search

 Get a Bail Bondsman

 A licensed bail bondsman can post bail for ~10% of the set amount.
 Marin County follows the county bail schedule set by the Marin County Superior Court.
-Bail amounts vary by charge type and are subject to judicial discretion at arraignment.
+The amount set depends on the type of charge and may be adjusted by a judge at arraignment.

 👨⚖️